Weighted Prisoner Squat

 - 1

-Stand with your feet shoulder-width apart, holding a weight close to your chest.
+Stand with your feet shoulder-width apart, toes slightly pointed out, holding a dumbbell or kettlebell vertically against your chest with both hands.

 - 2